gaddarkumar7447/SwipeTask/README.md

 # SwipeTask

-This is an Android Application based on MVVM Architecture that for fetch and post data from API.
+This is an Android Application based on MVVM Architecture for fetching and posting data from API.

 https://github.com/gaddarkumar7447/SwipeTask/assets/74999138/78c88b01-9c17-4e85-b6e0-1ccb237b1178